src47/DeepLPnet/README.md

 **Tutorial:**

 * *predictions.ipynb*: is an example jupyter notebook to show how to deploy the ML models on data collected from Beamline 2-1 at SSRL.
+* *topasScriptGeneration.ipynb*: is an example jupyter notebook to show how to create a corresponding topas file for LP search based on the ML predictions for SSRL data.

 **data:**